Ancient technology: Egypt

-Indian subcontinent
+India

 The history of science and technology in the Indian subcontinent dates back to the earliest civilizations of the world.
 The Indus Valley civilization yields evidence of mathematics, hydrography, metrology, metallurgy, astronomy, medicine, surgery, civil engineering and sewage collection and disposal being practiced by its inhabitants.

 The Indus Valley civilization, situated in a resource-rich area (in modern Pakistan and northwestern India), is notable for its early application of city planning, sanitation technologies, and plumbing.
 Cities in the Indus Valley offer some of the first examples of closed gutters, public baths, and communal granaries.

 The Takshashila University was an important seat of learning in the ancient world.
 It was the center of education for scholars from all over Asia.
 Many Greek, Persian and Chinese students studied here under great scholars including Kautilya, Panini, Jivaka, and Vishnu Sharma.

 The ancient system of medicine in India, Ayurveda was a significant milestone in Indian history.
 It mainly uses herbs as medicines.
 Its origins can be traced back to origin of Atharvaveda.
 The Sushruta Samhita (400 BC) by Sushruta has details about performing cataract surgery, plastic surgery, etc.

 Ancient India was also at the forefront of seafaring technology - a panel found at Mohenjo-daro, depicts a sailing craft.
 Ship construction is vividly described in the Yukti Kalpa Taru, an ancient Indian text on Shipbuilding.
 (The Yukti Kalpa Taru had been translated and published by Prof. Aufrecht in his 'Catalogue of Sanskrit Manuscripts').

 Indian construction and architecture, called 'Vaastu Shastra', suggests a thorough understanding of materials engineering, hydrology, and sanitation.
 Ancient Indian culture was also pioneering in its use of vegetable dyes, cultivating plants including indigo and cinnabar.
 Many of the dyes were used in art and sculpture.
 The use of perfumes demonstrates some knowledge of chemistry, particularly distillation and purification processes.